Cosmicoppai/LiSA/README.md

 </div>

-A Desktop application, for streaming and downloading your favourite anime.
+A Desktop application, for streaming and downloading your favourite Anime & Manga.

 ## CONTENTS OF THE FILE